 - Sign in to your Dynadot account.

-- Check the box next to the domain name(s) and click on the "Name Servers" icon.
+- Check the box next to the domain name(s) and select "DNS Settings" from the "Bulk action" drop-down menu.

-- Under the "Domain Record (required)" field, select "Forward" as the type and enter "http://www.yourdomainname.com" as the "Target Host".
+- In the "Domain Record (required)" section at the top, select "Forward" as the record type and enter "http://www.yourdomainname.ext" as the "Target Host".